txicos/ubuntu-opencv-caffe-install/README.md

 ## BOOST

 Both Caffe and Dlib require boost to be installed on the system.
 This tutorial used *version 1.72.0*.
 After [downloading Boost](https://www.boost.org/users/history/version_1_72_0.html) .
-Place source code in a directory of your choice and then compiled and install according with [Boost easy installation](https://www.boost.org/doc/libs/1_72_0/more/getting_started/unix-variants.html#easy-build-and-install), summarized below:
+Place source code in a directory of your choice and then compile and install Boost according with [Boost easy installation](https://www.boost.org/doc/libs/1_72_0/more/getting_started/unix-variants.html#easy-build-and-install), summarized below: